Join a Cluster and Rebalance

 To access information on buckets, vBuckets, and intra-cluster replication, see the architecture Overview.

-To rebalance the cluster, and thereby fully add the new node, click on the Rebalance button, at the upper right:
+To rebalance the cluster, and thereby fully add the new node, left-click on the Rebalance button, at the upper right:

 Rebalance occurs.
 A progress dialog is shown: